 Our acquisition of Nedstat resulted in additional revenue sources, including software subscriptions, server calls, and professional services.
 Our arrangements generally contain multiple elements, consisting of the various service offerings.
-For these revenue streams, revenue is recognized on a usage basis when the impression is delivered and reported via the AdXpose service portal.
+Our acquisition of AdXpose resulted in additional revenue sources, including fees for the use of the AdXpose platform.
+Customers using the AdXpose platform generally pay a fixed fee for each impression that is generated using the AdXpose technology.
+Revenue is recognized on a usage basis when the impression is delivered and reported via the AdXpose service portal.